avrodrigues/data_portifolio/README.md

-# shiny_portifolio
+#  data_portifolio
-**A repository for a webpage with my shiny apps**
+**A repository for a webpage with protifolio my works with data**

-The intetion of this repository is to have a Quarto website showing my work with shiny apps
+There is some areas to be covered in the repository.
+Above the works that should be included in the webpage, in order of priority:

+- Shiny apps;
+- Data visualization;
+- Datasets;
+- Analysis: